 - In the displayed dialog box, define the preset name and its dimensions in pixels.

 - Click Save.
 The group Custom appears in the panel of presets (see the figure below).

 Ruler and guides will help you position and align objects on the canvas.
 In Lunacy, rulers are enabled by default.
 They appear at the top and on the left side of the canvas.
 The default and the only measurement unit is pixels.
 To toggle the rulers off/on, use the

 Ctrl+R shortcut or do it through the menu bar (View > Rulers).

 To create a guide, click anywhere on a ruler and drag the guide onto the canvas to where you need it.
 Now you can position objects along the guide.
 Move an object close to the guide and note how it will snap to the guide.

-To relocate a guide, just drag it to another position.
+To relocate a guide, just drag it to another position or select it and use arrow keys to nudge it.
 If you don’t need a guide, click to select it (hold down

 Shift to select multiple guides) and press